yogeshpowar/blog/_posts/2025-08-17-IndiaPakistanPartition.md

 layout: posts
 title: "Who is responsible for India & Pak partition"
 tags: India
-desc: Partition of India and forces working against it
+desc: The Partition of India and forces working against it
 ---

 Pre-requisite - listend to [this](https://youtu.be/MEq4dtWHik0?feature=shared)